yachnytskyi/simple_api_blog/README.md

 REQUIREMENTS

-The minimum requirement by Sba is that your Web server supports Ruby 2.5 or above, and Rails 5.1 or above.
-The sba has been tested with the embedded Rails HTTP server in Ubuntu.
-Please access the following URL to check if your Web server reaches the requirements by Sba:
+The minimum requirement by SAB is that your Web server supports Ruby 2.5 or above, and Rails 5.1 or above.
+The sab has been tested with the embedded Rails HTTP server in Ubuntu.
+Please access the following URL to check if your Web server reaches the requirements by SAB:

 http://localhost:3000

 QUICK START

-The Sba starts from its root folder.
+The SAB starts from its root folder.
 When you first start, enter "bundle install" (all necessary gems will be installed).
 The server is started by the rails s command (or rails server)

 Kostyantyn Yachnytskyi yachnytskyi1992@gmail.com